 God’s Commandments Can’t Change

-At the cross, what was done away with was the annual holiday feasts of the Mosaic law (Leviticus 23).
+At the cross, what was done away with was the annual holiday feasts (or sabbaths) of the Mosaic law (Leviticus 23).
 These feasts regulated the priesthood, sacrifices, feasts, rituals, meat and drink offerings, etc., all of which foreshadowed and ended at the cross (Colossians 2:14-17; Ephesians 2;15).
-They did point to the weekly seventh day Sabbath of God’s Ten Commandments (Exodus 20:8-11). https://bibleask.org/doesnt-colossians-214-17-do-away-with-the-seventh-day-sabbath/
+These yearly sabbath feasts were in addition to, or “besides the Sabbaths of the Lord” (Leviticus 23:38), or seventh-day Sabbath (Genesis 3:2,3; Exodus 20:8-11).
+For more on the the Sabbaths that were abolished at the cross, check: https://bibleask.org/doesnt-colossians-214-17-do-away-with-the-seventh-day-sabbath/

 For more on the Sabbath, please check (Lessons 91-102) of the Bible Lessons.